aworkshop/c/src/09/README.md

 It shows `malloc()`, `calloc()` and `free()`, when you want to allocate and free memory blocks to store strings, arrays, structures, etcetera.

+After a call to `free(memory)`, it can be useful to directly assign `memory=NULL`.
+When you want to debug your code for memory leaks, you can introduce some checks that test for `memory==NULL`.
+In another situation, when you reuse a variable, for example in a loop, to allocate memory again, you can check if the pointer is indeed `NULL`, so that you don't `malloc()` a new block and losing the address of the previous allocated memory block; a memory leak.

 ---